brycebudd/cert-manager/docs/use-cases/cert-manager-istio.md

 which will be used to sign your certificate workloads.
 This guide assumes you have followed [cert-manager clusterissuer setup guide](../cert-manager-clusterissuer-setup.md).

-2. Next, install the `cert-manager-istio-csr` into the cluster, and configure `--set certificate.name=vault-istio-caX-issuer` to [use the Issuer](https://github.com/palimarium/istio-vault-ca/blob/master/cert-manager-setup.md#setting-up-vault-issuers) that we have previously created.
+2. Next, install the `cert-manager-istio-csr` into the cluster, and configure `--set app.certmanager.issuer.name=vault-nonprod-issuer` to [use the Issuer](../cert-manager-clusterissuer-setup.md) that we have previously created.
 The Issuer must reside in the same namespace as that configured by `-c, --certificate-namespace`, which is `istio-system` by default.